Parish Violence & Harassment Prevention Policy

 Do we need to screen everyone, even occasional helpers in the nursery?

-Are there special requirement for pastoral care visitors?
+Are there special requirements for pastoral care visitors?

 Who does the screening?